Living in Newquay

 Is Newquay a good place to live?

-What schools are in Newquay?
+What are the schools in Newquay like?

-What is the transport like in Newquay?
+What is the average house price in Newquay?

 Where does this data come from?